 There are instead a number of different therapeutic approaches which can help both the autistic adult or child.
 These include:

-Speak to one of our team for more information on how we can help.
+You can speak to one of our team for more information on how we can help.

 NHS Choices gives clear information about what autism is, and what a diagnosis might mean for you or your family.